solidsystems/wp-qr-trackr/README.md

   - CSS linting (Stylelint)
   - PHPUnit tests (with coverage)
   - Composer and Yarn dependency audits
+- **PHPCS warnings are allowed:**
+  - The pre-commit hook and CI/CD pipeline are both configured to allow PHPCS warnings (such as justified direct database calls with PHPCS ignore comments) and only block on errors.
+  - This is achieved by running PHPCS with `--warning-severity=0` in both local and CI workflows.
+  - Only true errors will block commits and merges; warnings will be reported but will not fail the workflow.
 - **How to run manually:**
   ```sh
   docker compose build ci-runner